-The final results will be announced at the glittering awards ceremony scheduled to take place at 297 Euston Road, London on 22nd February 2018.
+The final results were announced at the glittering awards ceremony held in London on 22nd February 2018.

 The Starpack Industry Awards are now in their 59th year and are the UK’s undisputed premier annual awards scheme.

-The 2017 Awards have been restructured in order to recognise excellence in packaging innovation, design and development, with a refreshed focus on personal contributions.
+The Awards recognise excellence in packaging innovation, design and development whilst also focusing on personal contributions.

 What are the Starpack Awards?

-In essence, the objectives set out by the Starpack Award scheme is to promote best practice amongst packaging designers and companies, focus on innovation in design, materials and construction, whilst also maintaining strong environmental credentials.
+In essence, the objectives of the Starpack Award scheme are to promote best practices amongst packaging designers and companies, focus on innovation in design, materials and construction, and maintain solid environmental credentials.

-Perhaps most importantly, it also aims to highlight and promote the needs of the consumer and end user, with the functionality and usability throughout its lifecycle (including disposal) being a key factor.
+Perhaps most importantly, it also aims to highlight and promote the needs of the consumer and end user, with functionality and usability throughout its lifecycle (including disposal) key factors.

-However, the 2017 Awards have been restructured in order to not only recognise the key pillars of excellence in packaging innovation, design and development, but to also offer a refreshed focus on personal contributions too.
+However, the latest Awards saw restructuring not only to recognise the critical pillars of excellence in packaging innovation, design and development but also to offer a refreshed focus on personal contributions.

-As such, a thorough judging process will consider all elements of an entry’s evolution – from project brief to materials used, processes developed to pack creation, the engineering required and the team involved.
+As such, a thorough judging process considers all elements of an entry’s evolution – from project brief to materials used, techniques developed to pack creation, the engineering required, and the team involved.

-By entering Starpack – the UK packaging industry’s most prestigious and long-standing awards scheme – GWP Packaging have aimed to reinforce our hard earned reputation for design excellence, innovation and customer satisfaction through attention to detail and manufacturing excellence.
+By winning these Starpack Awards – the UK packaging industry’s most prestigious and long-standing awards scheme – GWP Packaging has reinforced its hard-earned reputation for design excellence, innovation and customer satisfaction through attention to detail and manufacturing excellence.

-As touched upon above, there have been some significant changes tio the format and judging criteria for the 2017 / 18 Starpack Awards.
+As mentioned, there were some significant changes to the format and judging criteria for the latest Starpack Awards.

-Successful innovation is so often the result of collaboration between skilled individuals, and is the outcome of combined skills and the way these work together to complete a project that delivers real innovation.
+Successful innovation is often the result of collaboration between skilled individuals and is the outcome of combined skills and how these work together to complete a project that delivers real innovation.

-This sits well with GWP Packaging’s focus on developing staff, which is also reflected in maintaining a large design team relative to both the size of the company, and to industry competitors.
+This approach sits well with GWP Packaging’s focus on developing staff and maintaining a large design team relative to the company’s size and industry competitors.

-The competition now aims to recognise these individuals in its Starpack competition and as a result, changes were made to the entry format to enable companies to highlight these skills in their organisation alongside promoting their innovation focus at a corporate level.
+The competition now aims to recognise these individuals in its Starpack competition.
+As a result, changes were made to the entry format to enable companies to highlight these skills in their organisation alongside promoting their innovation focus at a corporate level.

-This can be expressed in the approach to a design challenge, the way in which materials have been used, the processes developed to create the packaging, or the engineering required to assemble, fill or handle the pack.
+The importance of innovation is crucial in the approach to a design challenge, how materials are used, the processes developed to create the packaging, or the engineering required to assemble, fill or handle the pack.

-As such, the judges did not just consider the attractiveness of the pack(s), but also the challenges that had to be overcome in their creation.
+As such, judges considered not only the packs’ attractiveness but also the challenges overcome in their creation.

 So what are the categories and criteria for entry?

-Well, the full list of categories that packs can be entered into are as follows:
+Well, the complete list of categories that businesses can enter packaging into are as follows:

 B2C (Business to Consumer)